The superannuation guarantee (SG) rate and why it’s important

 Am I entitled to be paid superannuation?

 If you’re an employee, and aged 18 or over then you’re generally eligible to receive SG super contributions.
-If you’re under 18 you must also work more than 30 hours per week to be entitled to SG contributions.
-If you’re a contractor you may also be eligible depending on whether you’re considered an employer for super purposes.
+If you’re under 18, you must also work more than 30 hours per week to be entitled to SG contributions.
+If you’re a contractor, you may also be eligible depending on whether you’re considered an employer for super guarantee purposes.

-Login to your superannuation account to make sure you’re being paid super at the correct SG rate, using the chart above as a reference point.
+Log in to your superannuation account to make sure you’re being paid super at the correct SG rate, at the same time as your normal payroll cycle.

 If you’re an AustralianSuper member you can download the free App to view your most recent payments and your balance.
+You can set an alert for every time a contribution is made to your account.
 You can also check your insurance, update personal details and make contributions.

 What should I do if I’m not being paid super?